 Final examinations for courses are offered on two (2) occasions only; the day the University sets as the final, and usually the Wednesday immediately following the final.
 The College will make no other arrangements for final examinations.
-If you miss both the examinations due to circumstances covered by the Special Circumstances Rule, you will receive an incomplete (I) grade for the course.
-You will have 12-months to convert the I-grade into a passing grade (A to C).
+If a student misses both the examinations due to circumstances covered by the Special Circumstances Rule, a incomplete (I) grade for the course will be given.
+The student will have 12-months to convert the I-grade into a passing grade (A to C).
 If the course is a clinical, the College will make every effort to enable the student to take the next offering of the course, subject to availability.
 However, the College makes no guarantees when a place will become available.